maxrr/capstone-patientsync/README.md

 ### Installation

-1. Download Google's [bumble module](https://github.com/google/bumble) to a separate directory, and navigate to this directory
+1. Download Google's [bumble module](https://github.com/google/bumble) to a separate directory, and navigate to that directory
 1. Install bumble's dependences: `python -m pip install ".[test,development,documentation]"`
 1. Install the bumble module to your system: `python -m pip install -e .`
 1. Navigate to this project's directory and nstall this project's packages: `npm i`